by Lynn Lizarraga

 Jingle bells,” hoho hahaha” yells, laughing all the way, Oh what fun to feel such mirth and share through joy and play!”

-Join me for the MSU monthly Laughter Yoga sessions.
+Join me for the MSU monthly live online Laughter Yoga sessions.
 Visit the Events page for dates/times.

 There is no special equipment needed, just a willingness to act with childlike enthusiasm, laugh, and breathe.
 Hopefully, once you give it a try, you, too, will be laughing all the way—toward greater health and happiness.